 The University programs prepare graduates for productive professional careers.
 To supplement the academic foundations provided by the curriculum, assistance with career guidance and job placement is available to all students.
-Students are encouraged to meet with their respective academic and career advisors to discuss their career plans and provide a copy of their latest resume with the Director of Student Services.
-Students seeking employment while enrolled are directed to meet with the Director of Student Services with respect to available job opportunities.
+Students are encouraged to meet with their respective academic and career advisors to discuss their career plans and provide a copy of their latest resume with the ISO Manager.
+Students seeking employment while enrolled are directed to meet with the ISO Manager with respect to available job opportunities.